Skip to main content

 • Java 8: Captures at physical resolution

-• Java 21+: Captures at logical resolution, handled by auto resize-factor
+• Java 21+: Captures at logical resolution (requires resize-factor=auto for scaling)

 The Robot provider uses Java's built-in java.awt.Robot class with intelligent DPI scaling compensation.